Dineshs91/youtube-audio/README.md

 # youtube-audio
 Listen to audio on youtube.

+## Features
+- Plays the best audio available.
+- No ads.
+- Youtube's autoplay works but with audio.

+## Development
+Fork this project.
+Navigate to chrome://extensions and enable developer mode in chrome.
+Drag and drop the directory you just cloned.
+That's it.
+Hack away.

 ## Motivation
 Most of the times while working I listen to songs on youtube.
 But the bandwidth gets used for video.
 I felt there was lot of bandwidth being wasted.
 Hence I decided to write this chrome extension.